Jbeardsley8/aml-random-forest/README.md

 ## Dataset

-This project uses the **IBM Transactions for Anti-Money Laundering**
+This project uses the **IBM Transactions for Anti-Money Laundering Dataset**

 The dataset simulates realistic financial transactions with labeled money laundering activity.
 It includes attributes such as account IDs, transaction amounts, currency types, and timestamps.